-At the end of 2019/20, 13 CLA attended schools rated as 'Inadequate' by Ofsted.
+At the end of 2019/20, 1 CLA attended a school rated as 'Inadequate' by Ofsted.
 Where possible, children are placed in schools rated 'good' or better.
 However, if a child comes into care while in a school rated less than good it is often inappropriate to move their school place simply on the basis of the Ofsted rating of their current school.
+Note, there are a number of children attending schools with no Ofsted assessment published yet.
+This is mainly due to the school closing and re-opening as an academy.

-COMPARISONS WITH OTHER LOCAL AUTHORITIES 2011-2020
+COMPARISONS WITH OTHER LOCAL AUTHORITIES 2011-2021